etxsA/cat-cafe/backend-rust/README.md

 ```console
 cargo build --release
 ```
-To run the code simply use cargo run
+To run the code simply use cargo shuttle run
 ## Initialize sqlite db
 To initialize the db file, disiel is used.
 Run the following command to run the migration: